 "Sam, then.
 Listen a minute.
 None of this is going to be easy, for you and your family.
-A dry-land homestead is man just what it says it is, dry." back down there "I didn't notice that you left us any room along the creek," he around the resentment.
+A dry-land homestead is minute just what it says it is, dry." back down there back down there around the resentment.